NitishSK/Assignment/README.md

 ### Steps to Deploy helm chart of mediawiki

-  1. make sure you are inside mediawiki/chart/
+  1. Make sure you are inside mediawiki/chart/

   2. Edit the image name and tag name of image in values.yaml